Women's suffrage in Chile: Art. 56.

 The first municipal election in which women participated was that of 1935.
 In this first municipal election, 76,049 of the 850,000 potential voters registered.
 98 candidates presented themselves and held 2% of the positions.
+Herminia Aburto Colihueque was the first Mapuche woman to run for public office, although was not elected.

-The First Proposal of a Universal Suffrage Law
+First proposal of a universal suffrage law

 In 1941, the Movement for the Emancipation of Women in Chile (MEMCH) proposed a Universal Suffrage Bill.
 It was drafted by Elena Caffarena (as a jurist) and Flor Heredia (a law student), relying on the support of President Pedro Aguirre Cerda.
 The proposal was sent to Congress, but never came to be enacted due to the untimely death of the President.
 This event stalled the bill.

-FECHIF Proposal
+FECHIF proposal

 The project regained strength in 1944, the year in which the First National Congress of Women was held in Santiago and gave rise to the Chilean Federation of Women's Institutions (FECHIF): a body dedicated to organizing demands against any discrimination towards women, who then represented 51% of the potential electorate.

 Strategies to obtain the right to vote focused on applying pressure to members of parliament through the articulate force achieved between the different women's organizations—which were convinced that they had the necessary arguments to obtain political rights.